EnglishMuffin17/encrypter/encrypter/README.txt

-                knit_list - list or dictionary to be iterated through STEP - increment value for each iteration OFFSET - change value for certain knit_paterns (SIN,COS,POW,INVERSE,EQUALS,NOTEQUALS) ROTATION - negative integer that dictates if the list is rotated before returned for assignment
+                knit_list - list or dictionary to be iterated through STEP - increment value for each iteration OFFSET - change value for certain knit_paterns (SIN,COS,POW,INVERSE,EQUALS,NOTEQUALS) ROTATION - integer that dictates if the list is rotated before returned for assignment

             knit_patterns: